zhegan27/Semantic_Compositional_Nets/README.md

 ## Demo: generating image tags and captions from scratch

 We provide a demo code [here](https://www.dropbox.com/sh/nevmepvedpm5nmz/AACL_Si8hHIljvH5aionIfGKa?dl=0) that detects tags and generates captions from scratch.
 The code is for research purposes only.

-Requirement: The code runs on Windows system and requires Python 3.6.
+The code runs on Windows system and requires Python 3.6.

-We provide two running mode.
-First, generate a caption from an image url.
-Second, generate captions from a batch of images.
+We provide two running modes.
+First, generate a caption from a given image url.
+Second, generate captions for a batch of images.

-1. We can generate a caption from an image url by running `demo_image_captioning`.
+1. We can generate a caption from an image url by running `demo_image_captioning.py`.
 Below are two examples.

 ```
 python demo_image_captioning.py --image_url http://c8.alamy.com/comp/CR318J/border-collie-playing-with-a-frisbee-in-its-mouth-on-a-meadow-with-CR318J.jpg